What is Inside Sales?

 Large enterprises with slower sales cycles tend to rely more heavily on outside sales models, which is partially a result of them continuing to operate in the way they’re used to.

-This is highlighted in a report from InsideSales.com, which reveals that over 70% of a typical large organization’s sales force is made up of outside sales reps.
+This is highlighted in a report from InsideSales.com (now XANT), which reveals that over 70% of a typical large organization’s sales force is made up of outside sales reps.

 However, many of the more forward-thinking organizations are now moving towards a hybrid or inside sales model as technology progresses and customer buying habits continue to change.